CityOfNewYork/nyco-wp-boilerplate/README.md

 >The configuration file or secret could not be found at /var/www/html/wp-content/mu-plugins/config/

-Create an empty `config.yml` file inside mu-plugins/config and rerun `docker-compose up`.
-There might specific config settings or secret required for your project, so if this fails again check with your project lead.
+Create an empty `config.yml` file inside `mu-plugins/config` and rerun `docker-compose up`.
+There might be specific config settings or a secret required for your project, so if this fails again check with your project lead.

 #### Git Conflict Error